mobinbyn/flutter_template/README.md

 # flutter_template

-This is a template project struct.
+This is a template project structure.

 ## Getting Started